Motherwell Courier Services said:

 Thanks guys for all the advice, van sorted after several diagonostic readings a few sensor changes the problem was found.
 Carroded wiring would seem to have been the problem.
 Fingers crossed.

 Enjoy this discussion?
-Check out these related topics: 4.2m sprinter vs Transit Jumbo, goods in transit insurance, Transit weight, 3.5 tons on a LWB Transit, Goods in transit not required, Insurance goods in transit cover, Stolen Transit Van, Goods In Transit, Ford Transit Custom, Goods In Transit.
+Check out these related topics: 4.2m sprinter vs Transit Jumbo, goods in transit insurance, Transit weight, 3.5 tons on a LWB Transit, Goods in transit not required, Stolen Transit Van, Insurance goods in transit cover, Ford Transit Custom, Goods In Transit, Goods In Transit.